bettycakez/blog/content/posts/healthtech_resources.md

 [Apply here](https://peppernyc.umso.co/).

 4. **Ash Wellness Happy Hour** (NYC)
 *What is it:* A monthly happy hour hosted by Ash Wellness, an at-home lab tasting company, that attracts a lot of New York's early startup scene.
-The happy hour often includes a short panel and definitely includes wine and drinks.
+The happy hour often includes a short panel and definitely includes snacks and drinks.
 *Why I love it:* While some happy hours can feel stuffy and buttoned up, Ash Wellness is always casual — hosted at their office in Nomad — and a good time.
 [Message Emma from Ash for an invite](https://www.linkedin.com/in/emma-jean-rayner-6a25a3a8/).